apache/incubator-brooklyn/docs/guide/use/guide/defining-applications/catalog-maintenance.md

 rebinding the catalog item is used to reconstruct the entity.

 <!--
-TODO: Add section policies to the catalog, and explaining how to add items to the UI using the plus icon on the catalog tab -->
+TODO: Add documentation about adding policies to the catalog, and explaining how to add items to the UI using the plus icon on the catalog tab*

+TODO: describe entity addition (this just covers app addition)

+TODO: describe how to use the web-console GUI
+-->